1) Who is Universal Utilities, Inc.?

 After your billing cycle is determined, you should expect a bill monthly, bimonthly, or quarterly depending on your billing cycle.

 - Autopay!
 Call our customer service department today to learn more about this service!

 8) Who do I inform about moving in or out?

 Your property management will notify Universal Utilities during these occurrences.
-Please contact your property management if you are moving into or out of a property.
+Please contact your property manager if you are moving into or out of a property.

 9) How can I read my own meter?

 The meter is located on the water supply line and your meter head will show a dial of what your consumption reads.
 This could be read in cubic feet or gallons.
 There are 748 gallons in 100 cubic feet.